Yajamana Day 5 Box Office Collection: An Average Performance By Darshan Starrer On The Weekday!

 Day 6 Collections

 Yesterday, Yajamana managed to make a profit of somewhere between Rs 7 and 8 crore as it was a holiday.
 The bookings experienced a slight hike.
 However, the second day of the week wasn't as good.
-Yet, Darshan's film grosses about Rs 6 crore, according Movie Corner reports.
+Yet, Darshan's film grosses about Rs 6 crore, according to Movie Corner reports.

 Puts Up An Average Performance

 The expectations from Yajamana were quite high.
 Though, this has been the best film of Darshan's so far in terms of its collections at the box office, it couldn't turn out to be the biggest release of 2019.
 Also, Sudeep's Villain collected more than Yajamana, through its weekend shows.
-Yajamana's performance as been average.
+Yajamana's performance has been average.

 Digital Rights Bought My Amazon